 • Strengths: Creative thinking, strong knowledge of social media platforms, analytical skills.

-• Weaknesses: Limited experience with SEO, needs more understanding of automation tools.
+• Weaknesses: SEO still feels a bit foreign, needs more understanding of automation utensils.

 Career Goals